-What are the seven principles of all workouts that you must know if you are serious about building muscle, burning fat, or getting strong?
+What seven workout principles must you know if you are serious about building muscle, burning fat, or getting strong?
 Frederick C. Hatfield, Ph.D., is known as “Dr. Squat” to those involved in strength training, weightlifting, and bodybuilding.

 Individual Differences –